rsu-client/rsu-client/README.md

-rsu-client
+rsu-client (bleeding-edge branch)
 ==========

-A git repository for the RuneScape Linux/Unix Client Project
+This is the bleeding edge branch of the RuneScape Linux/Unix Client project.
+This branch contains the latest unstable version of the client which contains experimental new features or fixes.

+<b>Bugs are to be expected and this branch is intended for testing
+purposes only!</b>